nrwl/nx/docs/shared/cli/exec.md

 It will run the command for `myorg`.

-In terminal, `nx exec` will run the command for all projects in the workspace:
+When run from the terminal, `nx exec` will run the command for all projects in the workspace:

 ```
 nx exec -- <command> [..args] # runs the command in all projects